duttashi/duttashi.github.io/resume/index.md

 - **Kybernetes** Journal (ISSN: 0368-492X)

 Kybernetes is a *Q4* (JCR year 2016) journal in *Computer Science and Cybernetics* with an impact factor of 0.811.
 It is published by Emerald group at Yorkshire, England and publishes 10 issues/year.

+##### Past/Inactive reviewer for the following journals

+- **IETE Journal of Research** Journal (ISSN: 0377-2063) is a bimonthly journal published by the Institution of Electronics and Telecommunication Engineers (IETE), India.
+It publishes 6 issues/year.

+- **Soft Computing** Journal (ISSN: 1432-7643)
+is dedicated to system solutions based on soft computing techniques.
+It is published by Springer Berlin Heidelberg.

 #### CAREER PATH
 -------------------------